iulian-sandu/ai-metadata-store/README.md

 2. Configuration management and AI Chat

 ```
-.
 ├── /ai-chat
-│   └── POST - Integrates with Bedrock to provide AI-driven responses based on the knowledge base.
+│   └── POST - Bedrock AI agent to provide AI-driven responses based on the knowledge base.
 └── /config
     ├── POST - Stores configurations in DynamoDB and exports them to S3.
     └── /{account_id}